loganpkg/spot/README.md

 * [bc](#bc): A basic calculator, and
 * [freq](#freq): Determines the character frequency in a file.

-spot and m4 utilise the built-in regular expression module which understands the [regex syntax](#regex-syntax) listed in a later section.
+spot and m4 utilise the built-in regular expression module in toucanlib which understands the [regex syntax](#regex-syntax) listed in a later section.

+toucanlib has a monolithic interface to make usage easy, but multiple modules to make maintenance easy.
+Currently, the modules include:
+* gen: Generic functions,
+* num: Number functions,
+* buf: Various buffers,
+* gb: Gap buffers,
+* eval: Evaluate arithmetic expression,
+* ht: Hash table,
+* regex: Regular expression,
+* curses: Curses (terminal graphics), and
+* fs: File system related functions.

 Install
 -------